Skip to content

 Introduced as a generic ruthless and murderous vigilante, Batman quickly evolved and acquired a strong moral code (he is against murder!) and a kid sidekick, the famous Robin (Dick Grayson at first in Detective Comics #38).
 He never got superpowers though.
 But that didn’t stop him from becoming one of the most iconic characters in popular culture.

-This article does not cover all of Batman’s publication history.
+This article does not cover all of Batman comics’ publication history.
 We are starting with what is called the Modern Age (aka Post Crisis).
-The Golden Age Years are collected in Omnibus editions and DC Comics is now doing the same with the Silver Age Years (and also the Batman & Superman: World’s Finest), the Batman: The Brave & the Bold (Bronze Age) — see our guide for the Batman Comics from the Golden Age through the Bronze Age to explore the Pre-Crisis Batman era.
+The Golden Age Years are collected in Omnibus editions and DC Comics is now doing the same with the Silver Age Years (and also the Batman & Superman: World’s Finest comics), the Batman: The Brave & the Bold comics (Bronze Age) — see our guide for the Batman Comics from the Golden Age through the Bronze Age to explore the Pre-Crisis Batman era.

 Batman Comics in Order: The Modern Age in Chronological Order

-To be clear, this reading order focuses on Batman stories from Batman: Year One (1987) to Flashpoint (2011).
-There are also a lot of stories that are not here because they are not in continuity.
-Here is the list of the Bat-series published during that era:
+To be clear, this reading order focuses on Batman comics from Batman: Year One (1987) to Flashpoint (2011).
+There are also a lot of comic books that are not here because they are not in continuity.
+Here is the list of the Bat-Series published during that era:

 • Batman: The main Bat-series.
-Not officially rebooted after “Year One“.
+Not officially rebooted after the “Year One” miniseries.

 • Detective Comics: The second of the main Bat-series.

-• Batman: Shadow of the Bat: Published from 1992 to 2000, this series offered stories that took place in Batman’s then-current continuity along with Detective Comics and Batman.
-Canceled after No Man’s Land and was replaced by Batman: Gotham Knights.
+• Batman: Shadow of the Bat: Published from 1992 to 2000, this comics offered stories that took place in Batman’s then-current continuity along with Detective Comics and the Batman comics.
+Canceled after the No Man’s Land events and was replaced by the Batman: Gotham Knights comics.

-• Legends Of The Dark Knight: Original series launched in 1989.
+• Legends Of The Dark Knight: Original comic book series launched in 1989.
 Most stories are “Year One” stories, set early in Batman’s career.

 • Batman Confidential: A Batman anthology series launched in 2007 in place of Legends Of The Dark Knight.